danielbodnar/awesome-stars/README.md

 ## react

+- [0l1v3rr/github-readme-tech-stack](https://github.com/0l1v3rr/github-readme-tech-stack) - Show off your favorite technologies and tools by using these cards in your GitHub README.
+- [SashenJayathilaka/Awesome-Github-Readme-Generator](https://github.com/SashenJayathilaka/Awesome-Github-Readme-Generator) - You can easily and quickly create a readme file for your github profile or git hub repository. (visit below) (Click the Get Started button to start the process, Choose Github Readme Template you want,
 - [tapexyz/tape](https://github.com/tapexyz/tape) - Talk, Amplify, Post, Explore.
 Decentralized social media platform.
 - [typehero/typehero](https://github.com/typehero/typehero) - Connect, collaborate, and grow with a community of TypeScript developers
 - [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech_balloon: :gem: